DubaiCoin Hits Market Capitalization of $5.12 Million (DBIX)

-DubaiCoin (DBIX) traded flat against the dollar during the 1-day period ending at 7:00 AM Eastern on April 9th.
-Over the last week, DubaiCoin has traded flat against the dollar.
-One DubaiCoin coin can now be bought for about $1.20 or 0.00003094 BTC on popular exchanges.
-DubaiCoin has a total market cap of $5.12 million and $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.
+DubaiCoin (DBIX) traded flat against the dollar during the 24 hour period ending at 16:00 PM ET on April 12th.
+During the last week, DubaiCoin has traded flat against the dollar.
+One DubaiCoin coin can now be purchased for $1.20 or 0.00003094 BTC on popular cryptocurrency exchanges.
+DubaiCoin has a total market capitalization of $5.12 million and approximately $552,181.00 worth of DubaiCoin was traded on exchanges in the last 24 hours.

 - BitBay (BAY) traded flat against the dollar and now trades at $0.18 or 0.00001849 BTC.